American elm (Ulmus americana)

 and the purple pollen-bearing stamens.

 The fruits are coin-shaped samaras–single-seeded and winged for wind dispersal.
-Differences in the fruits offer the clearest way to distinguish American and red elms ans American elm samaras are hairy-edged, while those of red elms are not.
+Differences in the fruits offer the clearest way to distinguish the elms as American elm samaras are hairy-edged, while those of slippery elms are not.

 American elm fruits.
 May 9, 2005.